PaulElisha/dragonswap-docs/dgswap-docs/Liquidity Concepts/article-1.6.md

-Unlike in Uniswap V2, there is no router contract to interact with the pool.
-Uniswap V3 is a composable code, modularized for different purposes.
+Unlike in Dragonswap V2, there is no router contract to interact with the pool.
+Dragonswap V2 is a composable code, modularized for different purposes.
 Similar to the router contract in V2, the periphery contains code for different interaction purposes.

     struct AddLiquidityParams {
         address token0;